Plaster Private Eye samples Saatchi Yates’ Wine

 By the time I’d arrived, the party was in full-swing and the crowd of fashionable art kids had spilled onto the street.
 Outside; £20 shirts and £2,000 tabis, sunkissed from Marseille, cigarettes waving, the simmering tension between summer affairs and autumn breakdowns.
 Inside, a small audience gathered around Phoebe Saatchi, while Arthur Yates cut about the room in his black, slicked-back hair and black double breasted suit.

-A photograph of wine being poured at Saatchi Yates, Will St John Private View and Wine Launch
+A photograph of wine being poured, Will St John Private View and Wine Launch

 I was pretty thirsty, so after I passed the threshold I went straight to the bar.
 They might have been showing off about the wine, but there was no ceremony to its serving, just screw top bottles being thrown about by the bar staff who were filling rows upon rows of glasses as quickly as possible.
 I started off with the Gallery White, a 2022 Toscana Bianco.
 I took a photo of the bottle, took a glass, tilted it back and took a slurp.
 I texted my editor.
 “Bad news.
 The wine’s good.”